Jianshu-Wang/CarND-Behavioral-Cloning-P3/writeup_template.md

 The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use 3 layers 3x3 convolutional layer and 4 fuuly connected layer.
+Because this is normally considered a good start point, but its performance is turn to be poor.

+Then I tried to add more convolutional layers, but the result is still not good enough.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+Then I tried the nvida model. it had a low mean squared error on the training set, but the problem is it has a high mean squared error on the validation set.
+This may imply a overfitting situation.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+Then dropout layers are added affter fully connected layer, after this is applied, the performance is good enough.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture consisted of a convolution neural network with the following layers and layer sizes

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

+Image cropping
+Image normalization
+Convolution: 5x5, filter: 24, strides: 2x2, activation: ELU
+Convolution: 5x5, filter: 36, strides: 2x2, activation: ELU
+Convolution: 5x5, filter: 48, strides: 2x2, activation: ELU
+Convolution: 3x3, filter: 64, strides: 1x1, activation: ELU
+Convolution: 3x3, filter: 64, strides: 1x1, activation: ELU
+Fully connected: neurons: 100, activation: ELU
+Drop out (0.5)
+Fully connected: neurons: 50, activation: ELU
+Drop out (0.5)
+Fully connected: neurons: 10, activation: ELU
+Fully connected: neurons: 1 (output)

 ![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+Due to the serious delay of the simulator, it is difficult for me to drive a car to collect data.
+So I used the data set provided by Udacity.
+To augment the data sat, I flipped images ,this could double the data set.
 For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]
+alt text alt text

+To make most use of the data set, I not only use the center images but also the left and right imags.
+In order to be able to use the left and right images, correction factors need to add.

+After the above process, I had 48216 number of data points.
+I finally randomly shuffled the data set and put 10% of the data into a validation set.

+Before train

+Image cropping, cut off the top and buttom unnecessary pixel, avoid confuse the model.
+Image normalization
+As for train

+I used mean squared error for the loss function to measure how close the model predicts to the given steering angle for each image.
+I used Adam optimizer for optimization.

 Etc ....